mapbender/mapbender-documentation/en/installation/configuration.rst

 * Inserting srs parameters (EPSG code definition)
 * Loading the applications of the mapbender.yml to your database

-All can be done using the console utility provided by `Symfony2 <http://symfony.com/>`_, on which Mapbender framework is built upon.
+All can be done using the console utility provided by `Symfony <http://symfony.com/>`_, on which Mapbender framework is built upon.
 There's a mayor caveat though you should understand, before continuing:

 .. note:: The console utility will write files in the app/cache and app/logs directories.
 These operations are made using the user permissions of whatever user you're logged in with.
 This is also true for the app/db directory and the SQLite database within.
 When you open the application from within the browser, the server PHP process will try to access/write all these files with other permissions.
 So make sure you give the PHP process write access to these files.
 See last step below.